csathenaryu/CSE364_Group10/readme.md

 > Are you struggling with selecting movie?
 > **Feeling Lucky** is the answer!
-> It shows you a random movie, wish you luck on finding a good one!
+> It shows you a random movie, so we wish you luck on finding a good one!
 >
 > <table><tr><th><img src="https://github.com/hyejinkim99/markdown/blob/main/pic/feelingLucky.png"></th></tr></table>